5 Mistakes to Avoid When Selling Your Small Business

 Proper planning can mean thousands of dollars in your pocket

 Everyday small business owners (retailers) make drastic mistakes when selling their business and lose thousands of dollars in the process.
 All their hard work and long-term investment goes down the drain.
-As entrepreneurs, they had once dreamed of owning their own business and building it to success.
-They then plan to reap the rewards in the form of a successful business sale.
+These mistakes are often easily avoidable.
+As entrepreneurs, they had once dreamed of owning their own business and building it to success – to reap the rewards in the form of a successful business sale.
 Sounds like a great plan!
 But, making the sale is not as easy as it may appear.

 Mistake 1: Not Planning Ahead or Waiting Too Long to Sell